 Do cats eat vegetables in the wild?

 This is why wild cats have consumed small mammals for the several million years of their evolution.
 As descendants of lions and the tiger, domesticated cats definitely are carnivores like their big cat cousins.
 Long before any commercial cat food appeared, cats have thrived on this wild cat’s diet.
 So in short, no. A feline should not be fed vegetables.
-A feral cat learns from quickly that raw meat sustains them.
+A feral cat learns quickly that raw meat sustains them.
 Wild animal protein is what their genetics demand they should be feeding on.
 Not carrots, peas, or kale.

 What do cats eat in the wild?